Decongestion of urban areas with hotspot-pricing: Hotspot pricing scheme

 To reduce congestion levels, we propose to tax the junctions where $\Delta{q}_{i}~>~0$.
 Clearly, the higher the tax, the fewer the drivers that will want to pass through the taxed junction and consequently the lower the congestion.
-To estimate the required tax for each junction, we use the economical concept of {\bf elasticity} \cite{frank2007microeconomics}.
+To estimate the required tax for each junction, we use the economic concept of {\bf elasticity} \cite{frank2007microeconomics}.
 The elasticity measures the response of the demand of a good in terms of an increase of its price and it is formally obtained as the ratio between the relative increase of the demand of a good and the relative increase of its price.
 The elasticity has been successfully used to predict the electricity demand given an increase of its price \cite{labandeira2012estimation}, to forecast fuel consumption \cite{dahl2012measuring}, to price in the Internet transit market \cite{valancius2011many} or to obtain airport charges given their passengers profiles \cite{pels2004economics} and, within the context of transportation planning, to measure the effect of an increase of fares on the public transport demand \cite{paulley2006demand} or to model the effect and consequences of toll roads \cite{olszewski2005modelling,swan2010empirical}.
-Here, we use the elasticity the other way around and instead of predicting the traffic demand we would observe given a tax, we aim to predict which which tax we have to impose to obtain a given traffic demand that concludes to $\Delta{q}_{i}~=~0$.
+Here, we use the elasticity the other way around.
+Instead of predicting the traffic demand that we would observe given a tax, we predict the tax to obtain the desired reduction in the congestion.
 The elasticities of road taxing and cordon pricing are negative, meaning that an increase of tax produces a decrease of the traffic \cite{Litman2012ElasticitiesOfTransportDemand,BoarnetBriefImpactRoadPricing2014}.
 These elasticities lay between $-0.2$ to $-0.9$ for cordon pricing schemes and between $-0.03$ to $-0.5$ for road tolls, and they depend on the country and on the application.
 The lower the elasticity the less reactive is the society towards taxing schemes.
 Thus, the demand curve with respect to price follows a power law function which can be fitted given an observation and a slope (the elasticity).
 This curve can be used to predict how traffic is affected by a change of tax.
 In the rest of the article, we assume that an equivalent tax produces the same effect on the incoming flow at each junction.
 Note that this assumption has been made because of a lack of actual information about the real elasticities, although this does not undermine the essential behavior of the model that can be fitted with observed elasticities when available.

 The predicted fraction of flow of vehicles after a tax $c$ is applied (i.e. those vehicles that decide to pay instead of diverting their paths) is given by:

 where $\phi_0$ is the observed fraction of flow after applying the tax $c_0$, and $\mu$ is the elasticity value (see \cite{dePalma20111377} for a detailed description of the technological implementation of taxes).